Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 ---------------------------------------------------------------------------------------------------------

-# Week 2: Making a phone stand using Rhino #
+# Week 2: Exploring Rhino, Grasshopper and 3D Printing this week #
 ## Week of 09/07/2024

 Rhino seems like an interesting software to build things as it is parametric and things can be edited quite quickly because of this.
 I wanted to make the phone stand for my phone dimensions so that I could keep it comfortably on my study table.